Battle of Breadfield: Background

-The Hungarian and the Ottoman armies
+Hungarian and Ottoman armies

 The numerical strength of the Ottoman army is under debate; one estimate judged them to be 60,000, while Hungarian sources placed them closer to 30,000.
 Jan Długosz, the famous Polish chronicler, estimated the Ottoman forces to have been 100,000 men-at-arms, but Matthias Corvinus estimated in his letters that there were 43–45,000 Ottoman and Wallachian soldiers.
 A more probable number for Ottoman forces was between 6-20 thousand soldiers, and 1,000-2,000 Wallachians.
 The Ottoman army was almost entirely made up of Akıncıs, Rumelian Spakhs, and Azaps, with some Janissaries and possibly some cannon.
 The Ottoman enterprise was not a full-fledged war effort, but rather a very substantial raiding one - the largest expedition Transylvania encountered during a century's worth of Hungarian-Turkish conflicts.

 Kinizsi's army consisted of Hungarian, Szekler, Serbian, Transylvanian Saxon forces, and some Vlach volunteers.
 The latter were commanded by Basarab Laiotă "cel Bătrân", lit. "the Elder", quondam ruler of Wallachia and archrival to Basarab "cel Tânăr", lit. "the Younger".
 Accordingly, the younger Basarab insisted on equality with the older, with only one being tenable to the Wallachian throne.
 The combined Christian forces totalled approximated 12,000 to 15,000 men.
 In the judgement of some, Poles, Moldavians, Russians, Lithuanians, Germans, and Bohemians were privy in part to the battle, but this is rather difficult to substantiate.

-The battle
+Battle

-On October 9 the Turkish army entered Hungary and began raiding.
-Báthory waited until the Turks got exhausted in marching and raiding, and once the Ottomans had collected too much loot to move fast enough, he attacked them on October 13.
+On 9 October the Turkish army entered Hungary and began raiding.
+Báthory waited until the Turks got exhausted in marching and raiding, and once the Ottomans had collected too much loot to move fast enough, he attacked them on 13 October.

 Both armies were composed of three columns.
 The right flank of the Hungarian army was led by Kinizsi, the left was the Serbian light cavalry under Vuk Grgurević and Demetrius Jakšić with the Saxons and Báthory's forces in the center.
 On the Ottoman side, Koca Bey took the left flank, Isa Bey the center, and Malkoch Oglu the right flank.

 The battle commenced in the afternoon.
 Báthory fell from his horse and the Ottomans nearly captured him, but a nobleman called Antal Nagy whisked the voivode away.
 Having joined battle, the Ottomans were in ascendancy early on, but Kinizsi charged against the Turks with the Hungarian heavy cavalry and 900 Serbs under Jakšić assisted by "numerous courtiers of the king".
 Ali Bey was forced to retreat.
 Kinizsi moved laterally to vigorously smash the Turkish center and before long Isa Bey also withdrew.
 The few Turks who survived the massacre fled into the mountains, where the majority were killed by the local men.
 The hero of the battle was Pál Kinizsi, the legendary Hungarian general and a man of Herculean strength in the service of Matthias Corvinus' Black Army of Hungary.